PerfectlySoft/PerfectDocs/guide/MariaDB.md

 The MariaDB connector provides a wrapper around MariaDB, allowing interaction between your Perfect Applications and MariaDB databases.

-**Note** Because of the history of MySQL & MariaDB, MariaDB keeps the same name with MySQL API functions; However, it is not possible to compile MariaDB in a MySQL configuration "as-is" context.
-So that's the reason why Perfect 2.0 includes both MySQL & MariaDB connectors.
+**Note:** Because of the history of MySQL & MariaDB, MariaDB keeps the same names as MySQL API functions; however, it is not possible to compile MariaDB in a MySQL configuration "as-is" context.
+This is why Perfect 2.0 includes both MySQL & MariaDB connectors.

 ### System Requirements